pvh/git-merge-driver/README.md

 ---
-maintainer: praqma-thi
+maintainer: pvh
 ---

-# git-merge-driver
+# git-merge-driver-automerge

-This repository explains how to configure a custom merge driver in Git, allowing a custom tool to be run whenever certain files are caught in a merge conflict.
+This is a simple example of a git custom merge driver for automerge.
+It is derived from https://github.com/Praqma/git-merge-driver but any problems are my own fault.

 ## Demo